 When choosing a sports bra there are a number of factors to take into account including:

-• Materials: As with the majority of sports clothing, sports bras are typically made from synthetic fibres which offer excellent breathability and moisture wicking capabilities (the latter means that they draw moisture away from the skin and to the surface where it can evaporate, rather than absorbing it like cotton).
-Many sports bras will also feature stretch panels (e.g. from Lycra) in certain areas to increase support and comfort, while others may feature m
+- Materials – As with the majority of sports clothing, sports bras are typically made from synthetic fibres which offer excellent breathability and moisture wicking capabilities (the latter means that they draw moisture away from the skin and to the surface where it can evaporate, rather than absorbing it like cotton).
+Many sports bras will also feature stretch panels (e.g. from Lycra) in certain areas to increase support and comfort, while others may feature cotton which allows you to breathe easier due to less of a compression however they are more likely to absorb sweat quicker.

 Common types of sports bra